mer-hybris/hadk.sailfishos.org/overview.rst

 Goal
 ====

-What we're aiming for is a Mer-core based linux system that will run on an android device.
+What we're aiming for is a Mer-core based Linux system that will run on an android device.

 This consists of:

-* Mer core : The linux userspace core
+* Mer core : The Linux userspace core
 * Android Hardware Adaptation : (also called an HA) this consists of

  * a device specific Android kernel